svaidyans/Flask/README.md

 - HTML, CSS, JavaScript, RESTful API

 ## Database
-The database will be populated with synthetic dummy data for privacy reasons.
-The SQLite database is available in the [source](https://github.com/svaidyans/Flask/tree/main/source) folder as "students.db".
+The database table is populated with synthetic dummy data for privacy reasons.
+The SQLite database is available in the [source](https://github.com/svaidyans/Flask/tree/main/source) folder as "students.db" and table name is "students".

 ## Installation
 - Python: https://www.python.org/downloads/